acornprover/acornprover.org/docs/getting-started.md

 from nat import Nat
 ```

-This is an import statement, using syntax like Python.
-"Nat" is the natural numbers, which are implemented in the standard Acorn library.
+This is an import statement, using syntax like Python. "nat" is the name of the module we're importing from the Acorn standard library, and "Nat" is the natural numbers.

 ```acorn
 theorem hello_world(a: Nat, b: Nat)